simeononsecurity/simeononsecurity.ch/.clinerules/09-hugo-shortcodes-and-partials.md

 `::after` pseudo-element that never existed in the markup) was removed entirely.

-**Caution for anyone re-running a full local Hugo build while investigating a CSS/asset issue**: do NOT `rm -rf resources/_gen` before rebuilding.
-Unlike `resources/_gen/assets` (gitignored), `resources/_gen/images` is intentionally committed to git as a build-cache artifact (see `.clinerules/13-image-webp-conversion-pipeline.md`).
-Deleting it and rebuilding regenerates thousands of files that git then reports as locally modified/deleted; recover with `git checkout -- resources/` immediately after the rebuild completes, before committing anything else.
-A cold-cache rebuild (no `resources/_gen`) also takes roughly 2x as long (~240s vs ~110s locally) since every image variant gets reprocessed from scratch instead of reused from cache.
+**Caution for anyone re-running a full local Hugo build while investigating a CSS/asset issue**: `resources/_gen/` is gitignored, so freshly generated cache entries never show up in `git status`.
+Historically tracked copies still do, so `hugo --gc` pruning them appears as ` D resources/_gen/images/...`; recover with `git checkout -- resources/` before committing anything else.
+Do not `rm -rf resources/_gen` casually either: a cold-cache rebuild takes roughly 2x as long (~240s vs ~110s locally) since every image variant is reprocessed from scratch instead of reused.

 ## Hugo Content File Conventions for This Site